-Getting your bathroom fitted with vanity is a great idea.
-Not only will it revamp your space without remodeling, but it can also provide you extra storage.
+If you’re getting your bathroom fitted with a vanity, picking the right kind of wood can be a daunting decision.
+Changing the cabinets will not only will it revamp your space without doing a total remodel, but it can also provide you extra storage.
 You can conduct your morning routine in a more comfortable and organized manner.

 It may be that you buy your furniture from the market or have it custom-built as a project.
 You may be building the furniture yourself.
 Whatever the case, there are certain things you need to consider.

 Once you know the factors that make an excellent DIY vanity, you would also do well to understand which is the best wood for bathroom cabinets or vanities as they are also called.

 Best Wood for Bathroom Vanity & Cabinets

 Plywood, which consists of multiple layers of veneer glued together into sheets, is a popular wood for making vanities.
 This wood enjoys so much popularity because it is so easy to work with, and it comes treated to be moisture resistant.
 It is also very cost-effective and has considerable strength.

 There are a few downsides to plywood.
 It needs adequate protective coating like paint, veneer, or laminate.
 Also, plywood can never provide the look and feel of solid wood.
 The edges of the plywood are very susceptible to damage by water.

 We consider MDF as “engineered wood.”
 MDF is composed of fibers and small pieces of different types of wood, bonded by glue.
 The surface of the boards consists of a veneer or some waterproof coating.